borgaar/grep-frontend/README.md

 ### Get the API clients

-This step will download the OpenAPI spec from the backend and generate the API clients for the frontend.
+This step will generate the API clients based on the OpenAPI spec located at `src/api/spec.json`.
+Docs for getting a new API spec can be found [here](https://github.com/borgaar/grep-backend/blob/master/README.md).

 ```sh
 pnpm api